Meditations on the Ur-Law

 The 19th century philosopher Friedrich Nietzsche railed against this nihilistic worldview.
 In his estimation, science and philosophy had killed God.
 They no longer permit it a place in the world.
 The religious instinct, which Nietzsche took as being a strong aspect of human nature (contrary to the usual misreadings), was being denied more and more.
 As such, he felt that the west was clinging ever more desperately to Christianity, political extremism, etc., in a desperate attempt to hold at bay the meaninglessness of the Descartes-inspired world.

 He was convinced that new values and beliefs needed to be erected, and part of that project was to question the nihilistic spin that scientific culture had come to put upon the world via Descartes and company.
-In the same fashion, he felt scorn for modern politics, seeing it as being little more than a forum for hypocrites, degenerates, petty-souled anti-Semites (remember his context of 1880’s Germany), and absurdly idealistic revolutionary communists.
+In the same fashion, he felt scorn for modern politics, seeing it as being little more than a forum for hypocrites, petty-souled anti-Semites (remember his context of 1880’s Germany), and absurdly idealistic revolutionary communists.
 All of these political ‘solutions’ he saw as being firmly grounded in nihilism.

 The sociologist Max Weber spoke of the ‘disenchantment of the world’ – that our experience and understanding of the world has been deeply shaped by the view that reality is just a huge, impersonal machine, best understood by numbers.
 After untold thousands of years living in the world, as a part of it, we came to feel that things are just bits of impersonal stuff, and that we were barely better.
 The widespread acceptance of this view was brought to completion through the emergence of the industrial revolution.